soniabrami/toddmotto.github.io/_posts/2015-10-27-migrating-your-first-angular-1-component-to-angular-2.md

 </ul>
 {% endhighlight %}

-The differences here are mainly in the `ng-repeat` syntax and moving across to `ng-for`, which uses `#item in Array` syntax.
+The differences here are mainly in the `ng-repeat` syntax and moving across to `ng-for`, which uses `#item of Array` syntax.
 Interestingly enough, `$index` isn't given to us "for free" anymore, we have to request it and assign it to a variable to gain access to it (`#i = $index`) which then allows us to pass that specific Array index into the `deleteItem` method.

 Altogether we have our finished Angular 2 component markup migration: